-The Multi-State Collaborative is an initiative designed to provide meaningful evidence about how well students are achieving important learning outcomes, i.e., written communications, critical thinking, and quantitative literacy in public higher education.
+The VALUE Institute is an initiative designed to provide meaningful evidence about how well students are achieving important learning outcomes, i.e., written communications, critical thinking, and quantitative literacy in higher education.

 2011 – Present

-Under the VALUE Institute and the MSC assessment model, student learning is is assessed against specific Essential Learning Outcomes developed by faculty under the auspices of AAC&U’s LEAP initiative.
-Applying the associated VALUE Rubrics, already in use at a growing number of colleges and universities, to assess actual student assignments and work products provides evidence of authentic class-based learning and program-based teaching that, in turn, enables faculty and programs to improve student learning through curricular changes, course design, and more effective teaching.
+Under the VALUE Institute and the MSC assessment model, student learning is assessed against specific Essential Learning Outcomes developed by faculty under the auspices of AAC&U’s LEAP initiative.
+Applying the associated VALUE Rubrics, already in use at a growing number of colleges and universities to assess actual student assignments and work products, provides evidence of authentic class- and program-based learning that, in turn, enables faculty and programs to improve student learning through curricular changes, course design, and more effective teaching (learn more about MA Campus Experiences).
 Moving beyond the institution, the assessment model explores the feasibility of using this same evidence of student learning, carefully analyzed and de-identified, to inform state legislators and other interested parties about the focus and quality of student learning in the context of the mission of an institution.